When to Go to the Hospital During Labor

 How can a contraction timer help me figure out when to go to the hospital?

-A contraction timer tracks the duration and frequency of each contraction.
+A contraction timer tracks how long each contraction lasts.
+A contraction timer tracks how often your contractions happen.
 It removes guesswork by giving you concrete numbers to compare against the 5-1-1 rule.
 When you call your provider or arrive at the hospital, a log of your contraction pattern helps staff assess your labor stage quickly.

 What should I pack for the hospital when I go into labor?